msens/community-plugins/deployit-udm-plugins/utility-plugins/symlink-deployer-plugin/README.md

 # Configuration #

 See the Usage section.
-Make sure the deployit user is allowed to perform symlink operations on the targetsystem.
+Make sure the executing user is allowed to perform symlink operations on the target host.
 In case you are symlinking to a webserver, make sure that the value for `Symlinked Document Root` equals the Document Root of the webserver.
-No physical content should be present in the document root of the webserver anymore.
+No physical content should be present in the document root of the webserver.
 Physical content should be located in `Actual Content Location`.

 In default state, the document root should be configured to be a symlink to `Actual Content Location`.
-Make sure the directories for Next Content Location, Previous Content Location, Actual Content Location and Symlinked Document Root are already available on target system with proper permissions. (puppetize!)
+Make sure the directories for Next Content Location, Previous Content Location, Actual Content Location and Symlinked Document Root are already available on target system with proper permissions. (e.g. using a system configuration management tool such as Puppet)
 When specifying directories: omit the final slash '/'.